jaakkopee/neuronSeqSampler/README.md

 - **SFML 2.5+** (Graphics and Audio modules)
 - **TGUI 0.9+** (Optional but recommended for GUI)
 - **Linux audio system** (ALSA/PulseAudio)
+- **macos** tested, SFML had to be reverted to version 2.6 from 3.x.x

 ### Installation